imtusharchavan/steward/README.md

 3. Create `.env` file inside both the websites and provide the credentials to the database.
 This will connect the project to a database.

+4. Now you can run:

-4. Run `python manage.py makemigrations`
+`python manage.py makemigrations`

-5. Run `python manage.py migrate`
+`python manage.py migrate`

-6. Run `python manage.py runserver`
+`python manage.py runserver`

 It runs the app in development mode.
 Open [http://127.0.0.1:8000](http://127.0.0.1:8000) to view it in the browser.